2025 Gulfport mayoral election: Allegations of voter fraud

-The Mississippi Republican Party accuses Sonya Williams-Barnes of voter fraud and vote buying, led by its chair D. Michael Hurst Jr. who has proof to back up its claims that she and her campaign violated campaign finance laws.
-They claim that Stacey Abrams (Note: Stacey Abrams was a native from Gulfport, Mississippi.)was helping her win the election because she was an outsider from Georgia.
+The Mississippi Republican Party accused Sonya Williams-Barnes of voter fraud and vote buying, led by its chair D. Michael Hurst Jr., who has proof to back up its claims that she and her campaign violated campaign finance laws.
+Being outraged, the Mississippi Republicans claimed that Stacey Abrams (Note: Stacey Abrams was a native from Gulfport, Mississippi.) was helping her win the election because she was an outsider from Georgia.
+They knew that Williams-Barnes would be violating election laws, considering it has one of the strictest laws ever in Mississippi.
 Mississippi Attorney General Lynn Fitch and her office opened an investigation into her campaign's alleged violations.
-The Mississippi Democratic Party chair Cheikh Taylor slams the investigation as a "false and desperate attack from a failing campaign."
-Williams-Barnes campaign denies the accusations and responds the press conference by the GOP “was nothing more than a scare tactic by [her opponent’s] party to rally last-minute support, and a desperate attempt to distract from their lack of vision for our city.”
-Rev Eddie Hartwell Sr., a pastor at St James Baptist Church, said the voucher idea was his.
-His group, behind it, called All Souls to the Polls, and its members say they want to increase voter turnout.
-Hartwell denies being involved in either campaign or the efforts were illegal.
-Outraged after the GOP's accusations, the Mississippi Democrats called an investigation into one of Island View Casino's owners, Rick Carter, for what they called "voter intimidation."
+The Mississippi Democratic Party chair Cheikh Taylor slammed the investigation as a "false and desperate attack from a failing campaign."
+The Williams-Barnes campaign denied the accusations and responded that the press conference by the GOP “was nothing more than a scare tactic by [her opponent’s] party to rally last-minute support, and a desperate attempt to distract from their lack of vision for our city.”
+Rev. Eddie Hartwell Sr., a pastor at St. James Baptist Church, said the voucher idea was his.
+His group behind it, called All Souls to the Polls, and its members say they want to increase voter turnout.
+Hartwell denied being involved in either campaign or that the efforts were illegal.
+Outraged after the GOP's accusations, the Mississippi Democrats called for an investigation into one of Island View Casino's owners, Rick Carter, for what they called "voter intimidation."